j-12/image-classification-fulhaus/README.md

 One can clone this repository to run the Flask application 'app.py' and use the service.
 For this,
-clone this repository using git clone ..
+clone this repository using git clone.
-For Mac,
-export flask = app.py
-flask run

 <!-- GETTING STARTED -->
 ## Getting Started